YashJain04/Information-Retrieval-System-2/README.md

 - Completes Step 2 (basically the code inside `indexing.py` file) and calculates the time to do so
 - Completes Step 3 (getting document lengths)
 - Completes Step 4.0 (computation of the BM25 model which is our initial model)
-- Completes Step 4.1 (computation of the BERT model)
-- Completes Step 4.2 (computation of the ELECTRA model)
+- Completes Step 4.1 (computation of the ELECTRA model)
-- Completes Step 4.3 (computation of the MINI LM model)
+- Completes Step 4.2 (computation of the MINI LM model)
 - Completes Step 5 (computing MAP scores through PYTREC_EVAL)
 - Completes Step 6 (computing P@10 scores through PYTREC_EVAL)
 - Completes Step 7 (retrieving TOP 10 DOCUMENTS FIRST 2 QUERIES for all models)